vbrinza/http_basic_check/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Start a sample HTTP server and inject the supported by the check HTTP verbs
+4. Start an HTTP server and inject the supported by the check HTTP verbs
 ```
 ./basic_http_server.py -verb 200  # to simulate 200
 ./basic_http_server.py -verb 404  # to simulate 404